iamstarkov/ispeakweb/README.md

 ## How it works?

-— I’m carefully picking up new authors weekly, you’re reading and interacting with them.
+— I carefully pick up new authors weekly, you read and interact with them.
 Done.

 PS.
-Currently it’s not working, because we have not started yet.
+I’m starting the project in several weeks.

 ## My responsibilities as a host